 Contact the authorities?

-If you have a barking dog that keeps you and your neighbor’s awake, it is your duty to make sure that he is well trained to correct the behavior.
-Thorough dog training should help you in controlling your dog barking, through counter-conditioning and rewards.
+If you have a barking dog that keeps you and your neighbor awake, you must ensure that he is well trained to correct the behavior.